 - Statins used to manage high cholesterol

 - Nicotinic acid used to manage high cholesterol

 Other risk factors

 In addition to the causes outlined above, there are several risk factors for cramp that are associated with an increased probability of an individual to suffer from the condition.

 For example, there is a correlation between age and susceptibility to cramp.
 It is hypothesized that this effect is due to the reduction in muscle mass over time, increasing the stress on the muscles that remain.
 The attachment of the tendons to the muscles may also be involved.

-Additionally, pregnancy women are at an increased risk of suffering from cramp, as well as individuals that participate in high-intensity sport activities.
+Additionally, pregnant women are at an increased risk of suffering from cramp, as well as individuals that participate in high-intensity sports activities.
 These factors are likely to be related to the causes already discussed and the increased strain on the muscles.